pimentel/atom-r-exec/README.md

   - `R.app`: the default (the R GUI)
   - `RStudio`: the RStudio console
   - `iTerm` or `Terminal`: Assumes the currently active terminal has R running
-  - `Safari` or `Google Chrome`: assumes the currently active tab has an active RStudio session running, with the console active
+  - `Safari` or `Google Chrome`: assumes the currently active tab has an active RStudio session running or only one session is open
 - `r-exec.advancePosition`
   - if `true`, go to the next line/paragraph after running the current line/paragraph
   - if `false`, leave the cursor where it currently is